unanao/advertisment-showing-website/README.md

-#Website for product and enterprise showing
+#Website for advertisment showing

 A J2EE website, design for publish and display your product and enterprise,  with the help of struts2, hibernate and jquery.
 We use AJAX to get better experience.

+In fact, the website is general for advertisment.

 ##Account Management
 * Register